 Source: Bloomberg, Waverton.
-As at 04.10.24
+As at 01.11.24

 THE BROAD COMMODITY COMPLEX HAS BEEN WEAK

 The broad commodity complex is in the doldrums.

 Grain prices have been falling as fears of supply disruption from Ukraine, the bread basket of Europe, and Russia, have not materialised sufficiently to support prices.
 The Industrial Metals index (bottom chart) had picked up a little in recent weeks.
-Iron ore, copper and nickel have risen over the last month.
+Iron ore, copper and nickel are above their lows in February 2024.
 Demand from the People's Republic of China (PRC) is an important driver of industrial metals prices but that is less likely to be driving the move in the last month.
 It is possible that should the efforts to stimulate economic activity in the PRC bear fruit that the commodity complex will be a beneficiary of that shift.
 S&P GSCI Grains Index